minprog/app-studio/40 Problem Sets/70 Models/20 Assignment.md

 - You do not need to support all suggested fields for `TodoItem`.
 It does need to have `title` and `completed` fields.
 - The user interface should clearly represent whether a todo item has been marked as "done".
 - As usual, your app needs to support landscape and portrait orientations.
+- Don't forget to use the naming convention of the language that you use.
+This could be different from the UML diagram.